cxnturi0n/traffic-analyzer/README.md

 - Neo4j UI: http://localhost:7474 (Use bolt protocol with credentials in neo4j.env)
 - PGAdmin UI: http://localhost:5555 (Credentials in pgadmin.env)

-### Directly try web UI
+### Directly try Web UI

 The second approach is the faster but just gives access to the web UI.
 Connect to https://projects.fabiocinicolo.dev/traffic-analyzer.
-It has been deployed on my raspberry pi, which of course will not guarantee you good performances due to its limited computational resources.
+It has been deployed on my raspberry pi, which of course will not guarantee you good performances due to its limited computational resources and additionally could be offline sometimes for personal reasons.